Ryan W. Wolfe

 Address: 1701 Pennsylvania Ave, NW, Suite 200View PDF

-Ryan Wolfe is a Director at Credibility International.
+Ryan Wolfe is a Managing Director at Credibility International.
 Ryan is an expert in the application of Generally Accepted Accounting Principles (GAAP), PCAOB Standards, and the financial reporting requirements for issuers of securities registered with the United States Securities and Exchange Commission (SEC).
 Ryan served in the Office of the Chief Accountant (OCA) at the SEC from 2011 to 2020.
 OCA is the principal advisor to the Commission on accounting and auditing matters.
 From 2011 through March 2019, Ryan was responsible for OCA’s relationship with the Division of Enforcement, serving as Senior Associate Chief Accountant beginning in 2015, where he was responsible for advising the Commission on enforcement matters and for leading OCA consultations with Divisions and Offices related to enforcement matters.
 In 2019, Ryan became the Senior Associate Chief Accountant in OCA’s Professional Practice Group, responsible for consultation on technical auditing issues as well as the application of internal accounting control and internal control over financial reporting requirements for public companies, brokers and dealers, and registered investment companies.
 He also has significant experience and expertise with the SEC’s 102(e) program regarding accountants’ practice before the Commission.
 In addition, he advised the Commission in its oversight of the Public Company Accounting Oversight Board (PCAOB).

 Prior to his work at the SEC, Ryan’s practice involved serving corporate, individual, and regulatory clients and their counsel across a wide range of industries, including providing expert analysis related to SEC and DOJ investigations, damage calculation and analysis, complex litigation, and auditor malpractice.
 He has supported complex regulatory and settlement negotiations, and provided on-site support at depositions and trials.